EARLY WOOD RIVER SETTLERS

 "This was not an isolated Indian attack," said Alton Township Supervisor Don Huber, a local historian, "it was part of the War of 1812."

 The war would end without a decisive victor and the Kickapoos would eventually be driven west.
-The Pottawatomi signed treaties in 1817 ending their opposition to the American settlement of Illinois.
+The Potawatomi signed treaties in 1817 ending their opposition to the American settlement of Illinois.
 The Winnebago were moved westward with treaties after the War of 1812.
-The Sauk and Fox finally left Illinois for the last time in 1832 at the end of the Black Hawk War.
+The Sac (Sauk) and Mesquakie (Fox) finally left Illinois for the last time in 1832 at the end of the Black Hawk War.

 SUNDAY MORNING AND AFTERNOON SOCIAL